sensu/sensu-go-workshop/README.md

 ## Overview

 This project is intended to provide a simple template for developing training modules for Sensu Go.
-The workshop outlined below is effectively module #1 – it's designed to introduce new Sensu users to the basic concepts of the [Observability Pipeline][0] and help them get started with Sensu Go.
+The workshop lessons outlined below are effectively the introductory modules – they are designed to help new Sensu users learn the basic concepts of an [Observability Pipeline][0] and help them get started with Sensu Go.

+This project has also be designed with both self-guided learning _and_ instructor-led training workshops in mind.
+It's easy to deploy the workshop environment on a laptop for personal use, or to a shared server (or cloud provider) for multiple users.
+See [SETUP.md][1] for more information on setting up the workshop environment.

 ### What is Sensu?